dhershman1/kyanite/README.md

 - Run `npm i`
 - Run `npm t`

+## Why Kyanite?

+The name Kyanite comes from the name of a mineral and I've always thought minerals had some pretty cool names, that's it.
+That's where the name originated from.

 ## Credit

 A lot of the if not most of the inpiration for this library came from 2 libraries I follow closely, Primarily most of it stems from: